-There is little useful data on many of the State and Territory ACL regulators' resourcing levels, but several study participants have expressed concern that there have been some reductions in resourcing since the commencement of the ACL.
+There are little useful data on many of the state and territory ACL regulators' resourcing levels, but several study participants expressed concern that there have been some reductions in resourcing since the commencement of the ACL.

 Determining the optimal level of resourcing for ACL matters relative to other government and social priorities is beyond the scope of this study.